 Three Reeves-Reed Arboretum gardens – the Azalea Garden, the Rose Garden, and the Rock Garden – are maintained as closely as possible to their original appearance.
 One of our newest features, the Time Capsule Garden, moves through time and space, recreating a year of gardening history in various places on the grounds.
 In 2016, visit 1940 on the south side of Wisner House.

 The Azalea Garden

 During the Reeves period, what is now called the Azalea Garden was simply the Flower Garden.
-It was the focal point of the property: the garden that Mrs. Reeves looked out onto each morning, the garden where she spent much of her time and energy, the garden where her daughter was married in 1940.
+It was the focal point of the property: the garden that Mrs. Reeves looked out onto each morning; the garden where she spent much of her time and energy; and, the garden where her daughter was married in 1940.
 The millstone that had once been the centerpiece of the Rose Garden is now embedded in the landing of the stone steps at the western end of the garden.
-The bluestone borders in the lawn of the Azalea Garden mark the outlines of the perennials beds that Mrs. Reeves created and later abandoned due to the cost and labor of maintaining them.
+The bluestone borders in the lawn of the Azalea Garden mark the outlines of the perennial beds that Mrs. Reeves created and later abandoned due to the cost and labor of maintaining them.